cbor-wg/cddl-more-control/draft-bormann-cbor-cddl-more-control.md

 <!-- RFC7942 -->

-In the CDDL tool described in {{Section F of RFC8610}}, the control operators defined in revision -00 of this specification are implemented as of version 0.10.2; implementation of the rest is ongoing.
+In the CDDL tool described in {{Section F of RFC8610}}, the control operators defined this specification are implemented as of version 0.10.3.

 Security considerations
 =======================